jednano/blink/README.md

 Blink is designed with [BEM syntax][] in mind.
 You can create blocks, elements and modifiers and their CSS selectors will be generated for you.
-You can configure your BEM format however you want, but the default naming convention follows that which is defined in [MindBEMding – getting your head 'round BEM syntax][].
+You can configure your BEM format however you want, but the default naming convention follows that which is defined in [MindBEMding ï¿½ getting your head 'round BEM syntax][].

 Here's an example of a block with both an element and a modifier: